Khadibia/ML-Assessment-repo/README.md

 | remote | 31     | 7         | 0.910 | 1.000 | 0.995 | 0.788    |
 | table  | 31     | 6         | 0.504 | 0.500 | 0.580 | 0.438    |
 | tv     | 31     | 6         | 0.899 | 1.000 | 0.995 | 0.699    |

+The final YOLOv5 model was tested on a validation set of 31 images covering four object classes: chair, remote, table, and tv.
+Overall, the model performed well, achieving an mAP50 of 0.879 and an mAP50-95 of 0.682.

+Breaking it down by class, chair, remote, and tv were detected with high precision and recall, showing the model reliably recognises these objects.
+The table class performed noticeably worse, with both precision and recall around 0.5, likely due to fewer examples and more variation in appearance.

+I also ran additional tests directly in the notebook using new images, and the predictions were all accurate, confirming the model’s practical effectiveness.

+In summary, the model demonstrates strong detection capabilities across most classes, while highlighting that adding more examples or targeted augmentation for underrepresented classes like table could further improve performance.

+The biggest challenge I faced during this project was the curation and manual annotation of the images, which was time-consuming and required careful attention to ensure accuracy.
+Another issue arose when I tried to visualise the bounding boxes in the notebook: using iterdir() to read the annotation files didn’t always match the order of the images, so extra care was needed to align each annotation with its corresponding image correctly.

+Despite these challenges, I was able to successfully train the model and verify its performance, including additional tests in the notebook, all of which produced accurate predictions.

+# Instructions on how to setup and run the model
+1. pip install -r requirements.txt
+2. prepare test image and place model in same folder as pred script.
+The script will load the model, run inference on the specified image, and print the results.
+3. run predictions using pred.py
+4. check results.
+Annotated images show detected objects with class IDs, confidence scores, and bounding box coordinates.

+Downsides of this script is the image path being hardcoded.
+For each test, the image path has to be changed.
+Better option is the python predict.py --source /path/to/image.jpg argument, as i did un the notbook when training the model.
+But then, an interface with a file picker changes everything astronomically.